ironmeld/builder-hex0/README.md

   * Includes nasm-like assembly comments for reference only
   * Minimal to no error checking

-* Could be somewhat smaller (e.g. with relative calls and inlining)

 ## Why?

-This kernel is for bootstrapping compilers without having to trust a prebuilt binary.
+This kernel is for bootstrapping compilers without having to aquire and trust a prebuilt binary.
 You still have to trust that the hex codes provided represent the x86 opcodes in the comments.
 But verifying the opcodes have been encoded properly is a straightforward process that you are encouraged to do using your own methods.
 You can also convert the hex to binary by any method you prefer.
 A Makefile is provided to do all this for you, for convenience, but you are free to distrust that in favor of your own methods.

 ## Building with make